livetrails/targetj/README.md

 ### Declarative an imperative example

 The following example demonstrates the use of both declarative and imperative approaches.
 In the animate target, we set two imperative targets to move a square across the screen.
 When x reaches the end of the screen, onImperativeEnd is triggered, reactivating the target and restarting the animation.
-We can modify this example by adding another imperative target with setTarget('wait', '', 1, 1000), which completes after 1 second.
-If we adjust onImperativeEnd to check for the completion of wait instead of x, the animation will restart after 1 second, regardless of whether the square has reached the end of the screen.

 ```bash
 import { App, TModel, getScreenWidth, getScreenHeight } from "targetj";